If you’re like many tired parents, you might be tempted to try any number of things, in the hope of finding the parenting Holy Grail: more sleep!

 Many old constipation and fussing remedies include adding things to baby’s feeds.

-Leading health organisations recommend for babies to be exclusively breastfed for around the first 6 months and then for breastfeeding to continue alongside suitable solid food for at least one year.
+Leading health organizations recommend for babies to be exclusively breastfed for around the first 6 months and then for breastfeeding to continue alongside suitable solid food for at least one year.

 Exclusive breastfeeding means that a baby only receives breastmilk, no other liquids or solids are given.